Hao-Lan/Hao-Lan/README.md

 Hi there !  👋 I'm Hao Lan.

-An ordinary developer in ChongQing:
+A ordinary developer in ChongQing:

 - 🔭 I’m currently working on `Python` and `Kubernetes`.
 - 🌱  I’m currently learning `Golang` ,`Kubernetes`'s secondary development and `Openstack`.